CHANGING CAREERS AT 50

 And, most importantly, will I like it?

-Continue reading, below, for areas I believe are worth investigating.
+Continue reading, below, for areas that I found are worth investigating before changing to a new career.
 There is no age limit for Digital Marketing.
 Consider the skills you already have, your interests, natural abilities, and tasks you genuinely like doing.
-These are your "transferable skills" that you bring to an interview; valuable for your future employment.
+These are your "transferable skills" that you bring to an interview, valuable for your future employment.
 Consider finances, preferred lifestyle, family situation, and if you have the appropriate home environment to make the change as easy as possible and set you up for success.
 Talk to friends who know you, so you can discuss the pros and cons of starting a new career, and see if they think this would be a good fit for you.
 And no, you are not too old to begin a new career in Digital Marketing!
 I did it, it took me about six months, and I'm loving it!

 After first considering and reviewing your natural skills and lifestyle preferences, you are ready to begin the journey to switch your career!